20 December, 2024

 What to expect: Soft bites of cream and sweet mango.

-Where To Find It
+Where To Find Hong Kong-Style Mango Pancakes

-Red Bean and Brown Sugar Pudding (砵仔糕)
+Red Bean And Brown Sugar Pudding (砵仔糕)

 A popular street snack, these puddings have a romantic back story to it.
 Rumour has it, a young man from China came to Hong Kong to start a new life.
 He started making glutinous puddings on the street and they became a popular local treat.
 One of his loyal customers was a lady whom he began to fall in love with.
 He learnt one day that this lady had fallen ill, so he began to add red beans to these puddings to make them more nutritious and asked for them to be delivered to the lady – with this, they soon became lovers and the rest is history!
 Maybe it is this story, or maybe because of the taste, but this Hong Kong dessert remains a popular snack for couples on a date.